onbased/onbased.com/content/showcases/medallion_architecture_data_pipeline.md

 ---
-title: "Project Showcase: Medallion Architecture Data Pipeline"
+title: "Medallion Architecture Data Pipeline"
 date: 2024-11-22
 draft: false
-layout: "showcase"
+image: "/showcases/delta_lake.jpeg"
 description: "A showcase of our Kafka-based medallion data pipeline with Delta Lake integration."
 ---

 Welcome to our project showcase!
 Here's a quick overview of how we use a medallion architecture for managing data streams.

 ## Pipeline Highlights